Khaled-Alaa/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Index
+This file represents the skeleton of the landing page.
+Within the header, you'll find the navigation outlined.
+Within the body, there are four sections that are added to begin with.

+## App
+Here is where the functionality happens.
+There is three things that this file primarily achieves.
+The first is dynamically building out the navigation.
+We loop through the number of implemented sections and generate an area in the header for each one.
+Next is allowing the header to show which section is currently "active" in the page.
+Finally, this file listens for clicks on the navigation and then scrolls the page to the appropriate section header.

+## Styles
+Most of the code here was taken from the skelton code provided by Udacity.
+This gives the landing page the look and feel that you see and experience.
+One notable thing is the hover animation on the active navigation header.

+## Running
+To launch this website, simply clone the repo and open the `index.html` file in the browser.